pramipexole dihydrochloride monohydrate

 Sifrol is the brand name of your medicine.

-Sifrol tablets are available in blister packs of 10 and 100 tablets.
-Sifrol 0.125 mg tablets are also available in packs
+Sifrol 0.125 mg tablets are available in blister packs of 10 (sample pack)*, 30 and

-Each Sifrol 0.25 mg tablet contains 0.25 mg pramipexole hydrochloride.
+Each Sifrol 0.25 mg tablet contains 0.25 mg pramipexole dihydrochloride monohydrate.

-Each Sifrol 1 mg tablet contains 1 mg pramipexole hydrochloride.
+Each Sifrol 1 mg tablet contains 1 mg pramipexole dihydrochloride monohydrate.

 Each Sifrol tablet also contains the following ingredients: